SKIP TO PAGE CONTENT

 Academic Dismissal

-The instructor of the student, program director and the division head of the division in which student is enrolled determine if an academic dismissal is appropriate.
-This committee will submit written charges against the student to include time and place where the offense occurred and a written decision for or against academic dismissal.
-Students may appeal to the Vice President of Instruction.
-The Vice President of Instruction will render a decision in writing within three (3) working days.
+The instructor of the student, the program director, and the division head of the division in which the student is enrolled determine if an academic dismissal is appropriate.
+This committee will submit written charges against the student to include the time and place where the offense occurred and a written decision for or against academic dismissal.
+Students may appeal to the Vice President of Health Sciences or the Vice President of Instruction (depending on which program the course is in).
+The Vice President of Health Sciences or Vice President of Instruction will render a decision in writing within three (3) working days.
 The student may be suspended from class(es) until a decision is reached.

 The student will be informed that witnesses may appear in his/her behalf.
 The student charged may confront and question witnesses testifying against him/her at the hearing.
 The chairman of the committee will take necessary action to maintain an orderly hearing.